coderSathesBala/100-days-of-code/README.md

 This is my space to keep track of my 100 days of code challenge!

+Day 54 #100DaysOfCode

+✅Read Programming TypeScript, Page 35/300
+✅Researched job opportunities

+I need to spend more time reviewing and understanding Index Signatures and Complex Types in TypeScript!

 Day 53 #100DaysOfCode

 ✅Read Programming TypeScript, Page 30/300